Sarah Palin's Son Avoids Jail Again After Taking A Plea For Assaulting His Father

 “The easiest thing for him to have done would have been to plead guilty, do a little jail time and be done.
 The more rigorous thing is to go through a court like jail court.
 That’s what people who are thinking more long-term and really want to better themselves do.”

-Track Palin has two children by two different women, and he is banned from seeing either child without supervision and permission through the court.
-Britta Hanson, the mother of Track Palin’s daughter Kyla has a restraining order against Palin.
+Track Palin has two children by two different women, as the Inquisitr reported, and he is banned from seeing either child without supervision and permission through the court.
+Britta Hanson, the mother of Track Palin’s daughter Kyla, has a restraining order against Palin.
 Hanson, and well as Palin’s other ex, Jordan Loewe says that the son of former Alaska governor Sarah Palin was physically abusive and threatened them with a gun.

 Sarah and Todd Palin were not in court today to hear their son take a guilty plea in the assault on his father.